 Diclofenac Sodium vs Potassium in hypertensive patients

-Comparing Diclofenac Sodium vs Potassium shows a common belief among healthcare providers, that diclofenac potassium does not offer a safety advantage over diclofenac sodium in patients with hypertension.
+Comparing Diclofenac Sodium vs Potassium shows a common belief among healthcare providers that diclofenac potassium does not offer a safety advantage over diclofenac sodium in patients with hypertension.

 1- The primary distinction between diclofenac potassium and sodium lies in their pharmacokinetic properties.
 Potassium salts exhibit greater water solubility, leading to faster absorption and a quicker onset of pain relief compared to sodium salts.
 This characteristic explains their use in rapidly dissolving formulations like Voltfast, while diclofenac sodium is often formulated for sustained release as seen in Voltaren SR.